 - larotrectinib (Vitrakvi)

-Immunotherapy drugs for NSCLC block the proteins PD-1 or PD-L1:
+Immunotherapy drugs for NSCLC block the proteins PD-1, PD-L1, or CTLA-4.

-Biomarkers have improved the diagnosis and treatment of lung cancer.
-These gene changes have led to new and more precise treatments.
-If you have a lung cancer diagnosis, ask your doctor whether you should have biomarker or molecular testing.
+Biomarkers have improved both the diagnosis and treatment of lung cancer.
+This has led to new and more precise treatments.
+If you have a lung cancer diagnosis, ask a doctor whether you should have biomarker testing.

-If you don’t test positive for a biomarker that has a matching treatment, find out if you can enroll in a
+If your cancer doesn’t test positive for a biomarker that has an available treatment, find out if you can enroll in a clinical trial.

-These studies are testing many other possible lung cancer treatments.
-You might qualify to try a drug that hasn’t yet been approved.
+Investigators are testing many possible lung cancer treatments in clinical trials.
+You might qualify to try a drug that the FDA or other federal agencies haven’t approved yet.